 If your static caravan doesn’t have double glazing consider fitting it.
 Modern caravans are usually fitted with double glazed windows as standard.
 Older models don’t and therefore windows are less secure but it’s not difficult to fit new locks to them.

 In hot summer weather, it may be tempting to leave windows open at night when you are in the caravan.
-If you do use stays so that they are not completely open.
+If you do choose to leave windows ajar, avoid leaving them completely open.

 Fit a security chain to the door and make sure it is enabled when you go to bed.
-If anyone tries to break in by picking the lock, they will find it hard to get past the security chain.
+With the chain on, if anyone tries to break in by picking the lock, they will find it much harder to get inside your caravan.

 Motion sensor light